SEN & Disability Provision

 - To set in place arrangements for reviewing the policy

-The School Governing body has important statutory responsibilities towards pupils with special educational needs.
+The School Governing body has important statutory responsibilities towards pupils with special educational needs and disabilities.
 The Governing body must:

 - Do their best to ensure that the necessary provision is made for any pupil who has special educational needs.